rizqimtiaz/EcoOracle/README.md

    parcel transition to **Invalidated**, all credits burned, an `INVALIDATION` event written to chain.
-3. Go to `/marketplace`, find an active parcel, open it and use the **Trade & (already invalidated) and watch credits gradually re-issue.
+3. Go to `/marketplace`, find an active parcel, open it and use the **Trade & Retire** panel to retire 1,000 credits on behalf of *Acme Aviation*.
+Then visit `/portfolio` and confirm the retirement counter incremented.
+4. Trigger a **Regeneration** event on the *Kalimantan Burn Recovery Block* (already invalidated) and watch credits gradually re-issue.

 ---